SERVICES

 i) Bordetella bronchiseptica

-ii) Canine adenovirus, and
+ii) Canine adenovirus

 iii) Canine, parainfluenza virus